 Hospital preparedness during the COVID-19 pandemic also implies improved functioning in several areas: rapid detection, diagnosis, isolation, case management, infection control and prevention.

 The measures to be taken by the state are not limited to the short term and are designed for a longer period.
 The Ministry of Health, with the support of donor organizations, is preparing a plan for the institutional and organizational development of the state medical holding, which will outline the stages of development of the state-owned hospital bed occupancy, and will also establish a 10-year plan for the development of the hospital sector, which will lay a solid foundation for the sustainability of the hospital sector, both in terms of epidemic preparedness and current needs, and this will be another step towards strengthening the universal health care program, promoting health sector sustainability and achieving the SDGs.
-By the end of 2020, hospitals will be mobilized in accordance with Resolution No.322 of the Government of Georgia.
 Along with the increase in the number of active cases, an additional bed occupancy will be called up to fully treat COVID and/or fever cases.

 The State Regulation Agency of Medical Activities, in accordance with the Order of the Minister of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia, will begin assessing the preparedness of hospitals conforming to the conditions necessary for infection control and response to COVID-19.
 Given the risks of the epidemic, in order for the hospitals to continue providing services under the Universal Health Program, it is necessary to fulfill all the mandatory requirements.